fwhezfwhez/pjx/README.md

 - userPb: proto file and generated go file.
 - userModel: db model or service model.
 - userRouter: http, tcp router.
+- userControl: place to receive request body from router, also a place to handle error.
-- userService: http, tcp service codes.
+- userService: http, tcp service codes.Errors from here will be return.
 - userTestClient: generate test as client codes.
-- userExport: export user module as a single server.
+- userExport: export user module as another single server.It's a sub-node of user/main.go
+- userJob: cron jobs.

 Commands are below: